 As Judge Doty began the ceremony he was interrupted by a phone call.
 After answering and assuring his wife he would bring home a loaf of bread and a gallon of milk he continued.
 A few seconds later a second call had been answered.
 This call was of greater importance as it ended with the promise of a fishing trip to take place the following day.
-When the service continued Judge Doty got to the part where a ring was needed and in one smooth motion without exchanging words, my sister-in-law slipped her wedding ring off her hand and passed it to Don who then slipped it onto my waiting finger.
+When the service continued Judge Doty got to the part where a ring was needed and in one smooth motion without exchanging words, my sister-in-law slipped her own wedding ring off her hand and passed it to Don who then slipped it onto my waiting finger.
 Apparently in our haste to get married we had overlooked this minor detail.
 At long last, and without any further interruptions, we were finally pronounced husband and wife.
-It was official after we handed over a forty dollar ceremony fee.
+It was official-after we handed over a forty dollar ceremony fee.

-Upon surrendering the borrowed ring and returning to the van the first major test of our marriage was soon at hand.
+Upon surrendering the borrowed ring, and returning to the van, the first major test of our marriage was soon at hand.
 The van was nearly out of gas, we were over a hundred miles away from home and Don was nearly out of money.
-Between all the parking meters, blood test, doctors signatures and ceremony fees, his cash was nearly depleted.
+Between all the parking meters, blood test, doctor's signatures and ceremony fees, his cash was nearly depleted.
 He had a bit of money in an account at home, but that was way before the invention of the universal debit card.
 I had not thought to bring any money and my sister-in-law only had a couple of dollars on her, so we were frantically trying to figure out how we were going to get back home.

-As it turns out Don had a money order in the van for the amount of six dollars which he had yet to fill out.
-He took the money order to a bank across the street, went into the bank, walked up to the teller, slid the money order under the window and told her he needed money.
+As it turns out Don had a money order in the van for the amount of six dollars, which he had yet to fill out.
+He took the money order to a bank across the street, went into the bank, walked up to the teller, slid the money order under the window, and told her he needed money.
 It was at that time that the guard saw him at the window, watched him pass the note and assumed he was robbing the bank.
 Apparently the bank had been closed for several minutes and somehow no-one had remembered to lock the side door.
-After a few tense moments my new husband was able to convince everyone he was not a bank robber, had just gotten married and needed to cash the small money order in order to get his new bride safely back home.
+After a few tense moments my new husband was able to convince everyone he was not a bank robber, had just gotten married, and needed to cash the small money order in order to get his new bride safely back home.
 The teller, who had already closed out her drawer, took pity on him and gave him cash for the money order out of the money she had in her own purse.

 With the funds from the money order and the small amount of cash on hand, Don was able to purchase gas which he prayed would be enough to get us all safely home.
-During the drive home, I having reached my limit, proceeded to crawl into the bed in the back of the van and sleep most of the way home.
+During the drive home, I having reached my limit proceeded to crawl into the bed in the back of the van and sleep most of the way home.